10: Dim and dimmer

 I’ve always struggled with waste.
 Listening to the teacher drone on about algae when I could be playing football.
 Watching documentaries about World War II and trying to comprehend the scale of human loss.
 Throwing away a coffee cup that’s only been used once.

-Yep, I’m the guy with remote controlled switches on all the lamps in the house, so he can activate mood lighting at the flick of a button (I also have a setting for Aston Villa matches and the kids' bedtimes).
+And that’s probably what turned me into a productivity nerd.
+Yep, I’m the guy with remote-controlled switches on all the lamps in the house, so he can activate ‘mood lighting’ at the touch of a button.

 I still use many of the ideas today, including: